| |

 Cold air for the Coldside.

-March 2005 - The latest revision to my Coldside intake.
+The last revision to my Coldside intake.
 The intake isolator box was made out of

 ABS plastic sheeting (1/4" thick) instead of aluminum.
 There's some pretty delicate things nearby like